implico/frs-bundle-default/README.md

 ### Images: `/img`
-Your images, that will be optimized and saved in the dist directory . `img/sprites` is the default directory for sprites (see more in the [Sprites](#styles-sprites) section).
+Your images, that will be optimized and saved in the dist directory.

 ### Sprites: `/sprites`